 The Problem With the Feedback Loop

 The average session duration for an e-commerce shopper is just 3 minutes and 29 seconds.
-To be able to change the behavior of an e-commerce shopper you need to all of the following in under 3 minutes and 29 seconds.
+To be able to change the behavior of an e-commerce shopper you need to do all of the following in under 3 minutes and 29 seconds:

 And if it seems impossible to accomplish in under three minutes for one customer, remember this needs to be done at scale for thousands of customers at once, 24/7.

-To create a feedback loop to change shopper behavior, it must be lightning fast, capable of working at scale, and address the needs of individual shoppers.
+To create an effective feedback loop that changes shopper behavior, the reaction to user inputs must be lightning fast, it must be capable of working at scale, and it has to address the needs of individual shoppers.